 Making a reservation will allow you to book a seat before you come to the library, or you can reserve a seat when you arrive, depending on availability.

-- One-hour minimum reservaiton.
+- One-hour minimum reservation.
 You can book up to 2 hours in a single reservation.

-- Two (2) reservations maximum per day (4 hours total).
+- Three (3) reservations maximum per day (6 hours total).

-- The two reservation maximum applies to the entire Stewart Library study spaces.
-You can make two reservations in the Study Space or the Computer Space, or one reservation in each space.
+- The three reservation maximum applies to all Stewart Library study spaces.
+You can make three reservations in the Study Space or the Computer Space, or one reservation in each space.

 - Reserve up to two weeks in advance.

 - Cleaning materials will be provided.
-You are responsible upon arrival and exit.
-Please allow a few minutes for this at the end of your appointment.
+You are responsible for cleaning your space upon arrival and exit.

 - Face coverings must be worn at all times in the Stewart Library, per state and university policy.